Arthur Mailey

 Mailey married Miss Maud Hinchcllffe in 1912.
 They had three sons, and a daughter.

 He also ran a mixed business which included a butcher on Woolooware Road, Burraneer.
 The back lane behind Woolooware Road and the shops there was officially named Dominic Lane in 2011, but until then had had the unofficial name of “Googly Manor Lane”.
 When the area was subdivided in 1954 the owner was an “Arthur Albert Mailey”, and very likely the subject of this article.

-Mailey died in Kirrawee, New South Wales on 31 December 1967, 3 days before his 82nd birthday.
+Mailey died in Kirrawee, New South Wales on 31 December 1967.